-- 22. The sets out the four areas that frame the wider scope of public sector audit.
-The Code of Audit Practice requires auditors to consider the adequacy of the arrangements in place for the wider scope areas in audited bodies. - 23.
-In summary, the four wider scope areas cover the following: - Financial management means having sound budgetary processes.
+25. The Code of Audit Practice sets out the four areas that frame the wider scope of public sector audit.
+The Code of Audit Practice requires auditors to consider the adequacy of the arrangements in place for the wider scope areas in audited

+26. In summary, the four wider scope areas cover the following:

+- Financial management means having sound budgetary processes.
 We will consider the arrangements to secure sound financial management including the strength of the financial management culture, accountability and arrangements to prevent and detect fraud, error and other irregularities. - Financial sustainability as auditors, we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
 We will also comment on financial sustainability in the longer term.
-We define this as medium term (two to five years) and longer term (longer than five years). - Vision, leadership and governance we conclude on the arrangements in place to deliver the vision, strategy and priorities adopted by the IJB.
+We define this as medium term (two to five years) and longer term (longer than five years). - Vision, leadership and governance we conclude on the IJB's arrangements to deliver its vision, strategy and priorities.
 We also consider the effectiveness of the governance arrangements to support delivery. - Use of resources to improve outcomes we will consider how the IJB demonstrates economy, efficiency and effectiveness through the use of financial and other resources.